andrewldesousa/andrewldesousa.github.io/_posts/2020-02-09-linear-algebra-for-ml.md

 a_1x_1 + a_2x_2 + ... + a_nx_n = y
 $$

 where $$x_n$$ represents input parameters and $$a_n$$ represents coefficients.
 Input paramaters are simply the values that get passed to a function.
-Coefficients are weights that scale the input parameters.
+Coefficients are weights that scale the input parameters by some value.

 If you were to plot each valid set of $$x$$ inputs for a fixed set of weights and a fixed $$y$$ value, you would find that the graph of the function results in a set of points which could all fit onto a line.
 That is precisely what it means for an equation to be linear.
 Any function that doesn't fit on a line is not a linear function.
 So, when an equation has a term with a degree greater than 1 (for example: $$a_nx_n^2$$), the function would no longer be linear since the plot of the function would not be a line.